 - a.
-Position your cursor over a TAB staff line and manipulate the red (distance) and blue (line space) tabs per Section 7.4. - b.
+Position your cursor over a TAB staff line and manipulate the red (distance) and blue (line space) tabs per Section 8.4. - b.
 Select the Properties Tool and right-click into the staff that has been altered.
 Choose Line/Staff Spacing.
-In the "Copy settings to" menu, select "All Systems" and push "Copy".
+In the "Copy settings to" menu, select "All Systems" and push "Copy". - c.
+Push "OK".
+All staves belonging to that part will adjust.